-- We foster in all our children an enquiring mind and a genuine love of the past.
+In ensuring high standards of teaching and learning in History, we implement a curriculum that is progressive throughout the whole school.
+We foster in all our children an enquiring mind and a genuine love of the past.
 Through careful planning, we ensure that knowledge and skills are developed progressively, giving children a sound understanding of historical events and chronology.
-We nurture children's understanding about Britain's past whilst introducing them to the history of the wider world; including ancient civilisations and empires.
+We nurture children's understanding about Britain's past whilst introducing them to the History of the wider world.

-- In KS1 children discover how toys have changed within living memory.
+In KS1, children discover how toys have changed within living memory.
 They will increase their knowledge and vocabulary of everyday historical terms and be able to explain how we can find out about the past.
 By studying a significant local person, pupils will develop their enquiry skills, asking questions about the past and gaining a greater historical awareness of their local area.

 At the end of KS2, the children will have gained a secure understanding of their place in the world and that we are making history as each day passes.
 They will:

-- Have a secure subject knowledge of historical events, people and contexts of the historical periods that are covered.
+- Have a secure subject knowledge of Historical events, people and contexts of the Historical periods that are covered.

-- Have a wide and varied vocabulary and be able to make links across the many areas of history covered.
+- Have a wide and varied vocabulary and be able to make links across the many areas of History covered.
 For example, knowing that Celtic Tribes had a chief in their society.
-Asking questions like 'I wonder if a chief is a bit like a King?’
-‘Is a Chief like a Pharaoh?' and promoting debate and discussion.
+Asking questions like 'I wonder if a chief is a bit like a king?'
+'Is a Chief like a Pharaoh?' and promoting debate and discussion.

-- The children will be able to show their interest and enthusiasm for the subject, developing their enquiry and investigative skills opening up doorways into the past and being able to evaluate and discuss a range of historical evidence.
+- The children will be able to show their interest and enthusiasm for the subject, developing their enquiry and investigative skills opening doorways into the past and being able to evaluate and discuss a range of historical evidence.

 - The children will be confident in presenting and debating their ideas and thoughts and show a greater understanding of how and why people can represent the past in different ways.

 - Be able to use a range of primary and secondary sources to inform their decisions and thoughts.
-Be able to identify how reliable a historical might be.
+Be able to identify how reliable a historical source might be.

-- Be able to talk confidently about an area of their local history.
+- Be able to talk confidently about an area of their local History.
 Understand how the lives of people that have gone before us have influenced our lives and will continue to influence.

-- Have gained a genuine interest and love of the subject from the exciting learning opportunities they have experienced.
+- Have gained a genuine interest and love of the subject from the exciting learning opportunities they have experiences.
 Seeing and being able to hold artefacts from the relevant historical period.
 Having that true connection with the past and wanting to discover the back story to an object/s.